ImperialCollegeLondon/safedata/build_notes.md

 release branch on origin so any other last minutes fixes and commits can be pushed in order to check those.

-### Checking on different platforms.
+### Checking on different platforms

 The Git Action build process should now be underway for the `release` branch.
 Git Actions is configured (see `.github/workflows/check-standard.yaml`) to build the package under R stable on Ubuntu, Mac and Windows and R devel on Ubuntu.

-With the move from Travis to Git actions, Windows is now covered, but the R Project also maintains a Windows test environment that can be used.
+Although Windows is included in the GitHub Actions testing environment, the R Project also maintains a Windows test environment that can be used.
 This needs a built copy of the `release` branch, so run `build_scripts/build_and_check.sh` again.
 This should create a newly built package with the new version number (e.g. `safedata_1.0.6.tar.gz`).
 If everything checked out ok before creating the release, this is really just updating the version name.

 You then need to upload that file to `win-builder`.
 The python script `build_scripts/upload_to_win-builder.py`  will do this for you - it is simply